kyma-project/kyma/docs/headless-cms/docs/03-02-docstopic-cr-lifecycle.md

 The name of every Asset CR created by the DocsTopic Controller consists of these three elements:

-- the name of the DocsTopic CR, such as `service-catalog`.
+- The name of the DocsTopic CR, such as `service-catalog`.
-- the source type of the given asset in the DocsTopic CR, such as `asyncapi`.
+- The source type of the given asset in the DocsTopic CR, such as `asyncapi`.
-- a randomly generated string, such as `1b38grj5vcu1l`.
+- A randomly generated string, such as `1b38grj5vcu1l`.

 The full name of such an Asset CR that follows the **{docsTopic-name}-{asset-source}-{suffix}** pattern is **service-catalog-asyncapi-1b38grj5vcu1l**.